smirarab/ASTRAL/astral-tutorial.md

 ### Step 1: INSTALLATION:

 There is no installation required to run ASTRAL.
 You simply need to download the [zip file](https://github.com/smirarab/ASTRAL/raw/master/Astral.4.10.0.zip) and extract the contents to a folder of your choice.
-Alternatively, you can clone the [github repository](https://github.com/smirarab/ASTRAL/) if you are familiar with git.
+Alternatively, you can clone the [GitHub repository](https://github.com/smirarab/ASTRAL/) if you are familiar with git.
 If you clone the git repository, you can run `make.sh` to build the project, or simply use the jar file that is included with the repository.

 ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed. java 1.5 or later is required.
 We have tested ASTRAL only on Linux and MAC, but it should work on Windows too.